AlphaHydrae/api-copilot/README.md

   "version": "1.0.0",
   "private": true,
   "devDependencies": {
-    "api-copilot": "^0.1.0"
+    "api-copilot": "^0.3.3"
   }
 }
 ```

-Then run `npm install`.
-You may want to add the `node_modules` directory to your version control ignore file.
+You should add the `node_modules` directory to your version control ignore file.

-API Copilot expects your project to have an `api` directory containing **scenarios**.
+By default, API Copilot expects your project to have an `api` directory containing **scenarios**.
 Each scenario is a Node.js file that can be run by API Copilot.
 It must end with `.scenario.js`.
 The structure of a project containing only API Copilot scenarios might look like this: